maxjacobson/beefsteak/README.md

 - [x] add tag and category clouds
 - [ ] add category and tag feeds, and put them in the head as secondary feeds
 - [x] add analytics
+- [ ] allow overriding of the default author for guest posts...? (make sure it reflects in the feed)

 ## if you're working on the site